projectceladon/celadon-documentation/source/getting_started/on-container.rst

 #.
 Restart your session for changes to take effect.

-On the target device, CIC currently requires Linux\* kernel version 4.14.20 or later, which is available in most Linux distributions such as Clear Linux, Rancher OS, and Ubuntu Linux.
+On the target device, CiC currently requires Linux\* kernel version 4.14.20 or later, which is available in most Linux distributions such as Clear Linux, Rancher OS, and Ubuntu Linux.
 The setup instructions previously listed are based on Ubuntu 18.04 LTS distribution.

-Build the CIC Package
+Build the CiC Package
 *********************

 #.
 Refer to the :ref:`build-from-source` section in the Getting Started
    Guide to set up the |C| source tree and the build environment.
-There are two build targets associated with the CIC builds:
+There are two build targets associated with the CiC builds:

    :makevar:`cic`